KilianDiama/problem-clarifier/README.md

 one clear direction toward the appropriate next conversation

-This protocol does not solve anything.
+It does not solve anything.
 It determines what kind of work should happen next — or whether work should happen at all.

 What this protocol does